The Exploit: Anatomy of a Modern Cyber Heist Part 1 - The Leak in the Shadows

 Frequently Asked Questions

 Over 80% of hacking-related breaches involve stolen or weak credentials, according to Verizon's Data Breach Investigations Report.
 The financial services sector absorbs 27.7% of all phishing attempts globally, making credit unions, banks, and mortgage companies among the most targeted industries.
-The FBI's IC3 reported over 859,000 internet crime complaints in 2024 with losses exceeding $16 billion, with business email compromise — which relies on stolen credentials — accounting for $2.8 billion of those losses.
+The FBI's IC3 reported over 859,000 internet crime complaints in 2024 with losses exceeding $16 billion, and business email compromise (which relies on stolen credentials) accounted for $2.8 billion of those losses.

 Every third-party tool in your security stack adds attack surface.
 When ConnectWise ScreenConnect was breached in February 2024 through a critical authentication bypass vulnerability (CVSS 10.0), MSPs using the platform exposed their downstream clients to Play and LockBit ransomware.
 ConnectWise was breached again in May 2025 by a nation-state actor.
-A pure Microsoft stack — using Entra ID, Defender, Purview, and Sentinel — eliminates the MSP platform supply chain entirely.
+A pure Microsoft stack using Microsoft Entra ID, Microsoft Defender, Microsoft Purview, and Microsoft Sentinel eliminates the MSP platform supply chain entirely.
 ABT serves 750+ financial institutions on this architecture, which meant zero client exposure during both ConnectWise breaches.

 Justin Kirsch